TriplyDB/Documentation/docs/triplydb-js/query/index.md

 const query = await user.getQuery('my-query')
 const query_1 = await query.useVersion(1)

+// Within the same account under a new name const duplicatedQuery_1 = await query.copy('newDuplicateQuery')
-// Without overwriting any metadata const duplicatedQuery_1 = await query.duplicate('newDuplicateQuery')
+// To a new account with some metadata overwritten using the same query name const duplicatedQuery_2 = await query.copy(undefined, 'newAccountName' , {
-// With overwitting metadata
-const duplicatedQuery_1 = await query.duplicate('newDuplicateQuery', {
   description: 'newDescription',
   displayName: 'newDisplayName'
 })